 A bridge fund will be established that power companies can use to offset the costs.
 The fund will be financed by utility customers and can only be accessed in those cases where the utility acted responsibly and fire happened anyway.

 Commission member Michael Wara — an energy and climate expert from the Stanford Woods Institute for the Environment — doesn’t like the idea of the bridge fund.
 He said it “doesn’t address the underlying question around the solvency of utilities.”

-Also serving on the commission is former California Insurance Commissioner Dave Jones, Carla Peterman, a former commissioner on the California Public Utilities Commission and former Assemblyman Peter Nava.
+Also serving on the commission is former California Insurance Commissioner Dave Jones, Carla Peterman, a former commissioner on the California Public Utilities Commission and former Assemblyman Pedro Nava.